temple-geography/fundamentals-of-gis/Lab_05_Creating_Geographic_Data.pandoc.md

 **Purpose:** The purpose of this exercise is to introduce the basics of georeferencing and digitizing in ArcGIS.

+# Data

+The exercise data folder contains:

+* Worcester\_towns: An image (.jpg) of a 1871 map of towns in Worcester County, Massachusetts downloaded from DavidRumsey.com.
+See <https://www.davidrumsey.com/luna/servlet/detail/RUMSEY~8~1~26368~1100042:Worcester-County-?sort=Pub_List_No_InitialSort%2CPub_Date%2CPub_List_No%2CSeries_No&qvq=q:towns%2Bin%2Bmassachusetts;sort:Pub_List_No_InitialSort%2CPub_Date%2CPub_List_No%2CSeries_No;lc:RUMSEY~8~1&mi=29&trs=294> for more information about this image.
+* Towns\_polyA shapefile of the current town boundaries in Worcester County downloaded from MassGIS, the state's spatial data repository.
+See <http://www.mass.gov/anf/research-and-tech/it-serv-and-support/application-serv/office-of-geographic-information-massgis/datalayers/towns.html> for more information about this shapefile.
+* Majponds\_poly: A shapefile of major ponds in Massachusetts is also downloaded from MassGIS

 # Georeferencing

 Georeferencing is the process of aligning data with real-world coordinates.
-In the tutorial we will geoference a historic map of counties in Massachusetts to the current county map, and we will lakes in the Town of Auburn and compare them to a current shapefile of lakes.
+In this tutorial we will geoference a historic map of counties in Massachusetts to the current county map, and we will lakes in the Town of Auburn and compare them to a current shapefile of lakes.
 This process will take a few steps.

 A video of this georeferencing tutorial is available at <https://drive.google.com/file/d/0B_rk0_Y4N6QzdEg3RmFSY2tjUUU/view> and a brief description of the steps follow.
 You might find it useful to review the steps below and watch the video before beginning the tutorial.

-Copy the exercise data to your workspace.

-This folder contains the following data:

-1. Worcester\_towns: An image (.jpg) of a 1871 map of towns in Worcester County, Massachusetts downloaded from DavidRumsey.com.
-See<https://www.davidrumsey.com/luna/servlet/detail/RUMSEY~8~1~26368~1100042:Worcester-County-?sort=Pub_List_No_InitialSort%2CPub_Date%2CPub_List_No%2CSeries_No&qvq=q:towns%2Bin%2Bmassachusetts;sort:Pub_List_No_InitialSort%2CPub_Date%2CPub_List_No%2CSeries_No;lc:RUMSEY~8~1&mi=29&trs=294> for more information about this image.

-2. Towns\_polyA shapefile of the current town boundaries in Worcester County downloaded from MassGIS, the state’s data spatial data repository.
-See<http://www.mass.gov/anf/research-and-tech/it-serv-and-support/application-serv/office-of-geographic-information-massgis/datalayers/towns.html> for more information about this shapefile.

-3. Majponds\_poly: A shapefile of major ponds in Massachusetts is also downloaded from MassGIS

 1. Open the 1871 jpeg of counties in Massachusetts and review the image.
 2. Double-click on the file titled MA.mxd and you will see the 2017 town boundaries in Massachusetts.
-3. Click the “add data” button and add the 1871 map to ArcMap.
+3. Click the "add data" button and add the 1871 map to ArcMap.
     a.
 You may also receive a message indicated that the layer does not have a spatial reference.
-Click ok.
+Click OK.
 This is the problem that you are about to fix!
     b.
 The .jpg will not appear in the map, but you will be able to see the name listed in the Table of Contents, so you will know that it is there.
 4. Right click on the .jpg in the Table of Contents.
 5. Select Properties.
 6. Select the Display tab.
 7. Change the Resample during display setting to Cubic Convolution.
 Also change the Transparency to 50%.
     a.
 This setting will improve the quality of the display.
-Click Ok.
+Click OK.

 Now you are ready to begin Georeferencing.